From clean energy pioneers to system builders

 The Nordic power sector is at a critical juncture.
 While it leads in clean energy adoption, the next phase of the transition brings new challenges.
 Successfully navigating these will require coordinated efforts in policy, investment, and innovation, ensuring the region maintains its role as a global energy transition leader.

-• Green bonds and loans aligned with Nordea’s Green Funding Framework, used to finance renewable energy, grid upgrades and sustainable infrastructure.
+• Green bonds and loans aligned with Nordea’s Green Funding Framework, enabling companies to finance renewable energy, grid upgrades and sustainable infrastructure.

-• Sustainability-linked financing, where loan terms are tied to clients’ performance on specific KPIs.
+• Sustainability-linked financing options, where loan terms are tied to clients’ performance on specific environmental, social and governance (ESG) key performance indicators (KPIs).

-• Capital markets and M&A advisory, delivered through Nordea Markets and Investment Banking, with a growing emphasis on energy transition projects.
+• Capital markets and M&A advisory through Nordea Markets and Investment Banking, with a growing focus on energy transition projects.

 Author